-As the weather begins to change, your dog will be feeling the cold as much as you, meaning that they’ll welcome a warm coat of knitted jumper.
+As the weather begins to change, your dog will be feeling the cold as much as you, meaning that they’ll welcome a warm coat or knitted jumper.

-For older dogs, this can be especially helpful in preventing pain caused by arthritis and similar conditions that commonly flair up during the cold weather.
+For older dogs, this can be especially helpful in preventing pain caused by arthritis and similar conditions that commonly flare up during the cold weather.

-It may also be a good idea to take along a waterproof jacket, or mini umbrella (the kind that attach to the lead).
-Not only will this help to keep them dry, it’ll also mean you have less work on your hands when you get home.
+It may also be a good idea to take along a waterproof jacket, or mini umbrella (the kind that attaches to the lead).
+Not only will this help to keep them dry, but it’ll also mean you have less work on your hands when you get home.

 Who said fashion can’t be fun?!
 There are loads of stylish getups available on the market, meaning that you’re sure to find the perfect look for your pup.